-Most frequent questions and answers about MS-BWR
+FAQ & Most frequently asked questions and answers about MS-BWR

 The MS-BWR is committed to ensuring Black women and girls’ voices and stories are elevated in the public sphere.
 We believe in providing vehicles to empower, support and showcase Black women’s intergenerational and diverse leadership, expertise and unique perspectives.
-We believe in building and sustaining power for this group to achieve a higher quality of life for Black women, our families and communities.
+We believe in building and sustaining power for this group to achieve a higher quality of life for Black women, our families, and communities.

-One of the biggest reasons that women fail to attend or graduate from community college is the lack of child care and financial aid.
+One of the biggest reasons that women fail to attend or graduate from a community college is the lack of child care and financial aid.
 When women get education and training beyond high school, they expand their earnings and their opportunity for economic security.
 On average, a two-year degree means a 38 percent increase in pay and a four-year degree, 74 percent.
 We need public policies and educational institutions that help eliminate these barriers or provide better quality programs.

 Working moms – especially single moms – need to make enough money to support their families.
 Women work but earn wages that are too low.
 Women’s earnings are lower than men’s at every education level and in every occupation.
 While women make us half of Mississippi’s workforce, they represent 80% of minimum wage workers.